pragyaai/ndna/_llm/nCCL.md

 layout: page
 title: "Neural Cultural Conflict Loss (nCCL)"
 permalink: /llm/neural-genomics/nCCL/
+skip_title: True
+mathjax: True
 ---

-**Neural Cultural Conflict Loss (nCCL): Quantifying Ideological Misalignment in Cross-Cultural Foundation Models**
+{% include ndna-title.liquid title="nDNA Lens - Neural Cultural Conflict Loss (nCCL): Quantifying Ideological Misalignment in Cross-Cultural Foundation Models" %}

 As **artificial intelligence** increasingly permeates global society, foundation models trained or fine-tuned on *culturally diverse datasets* have become ubiquitous.
 The metrics we have introduced so far--**nHD**, **nGDI**, **nTDS**, **nKaryotyping**, **nDIV**, and **nEPI**--have significantly advanced our understanding of semantic divergence, representational dominance, inheritance directionality, and semantic adaptability in these models.
 However, these metrics predominantly capture the *magnitude* or *direction* of latent representational shifts, leaving the vital and nuanced phenomenon of *semantic conflict*--the nonlinear, ideologically charged tension arising between distinct cultural priors--largely unexplored.